 Date Written: January 22, 2018

-Keywords: CEO turnover, information asymmetry, corporate governance, information disclosure, market reaction.
+Keywords: CEO turnover, information asymmetry, strategic disclosure, market reaction.

 JEL Classification: G14; G30; G34